Sound art

 Examples of MuPsi — the musical counterpart to SciFi or math fiction.
 Each piece is a “what-if” premise; musical transformations explore the ramifications of that premise, for example “What if you tried to create music using nothing but clicks?”, “What if the Internet showed signs of being a group-intelligence?”, “What would it sound like if the dissemination of genetic information by a lysogenic virus were modelled in sound?
-What does friction sound like?”
+What are the up-sides of friction?

 Autocatalysis (2010)